Menu

 • Reimbursement for medical care, including hospital stays, prescriptions, and physical therapy

-• Lost wages, both past, and future
+• Lost wages, both past and future

-• Compensation to replace or fix your vehicle, including the rental of a car while your vehicle is repaired
+• Compensation to replace or fix your vehicle, including the rental of a car while your vehicle is being repaired

-• Non-economic damages like emotional distress and physical pain and suffering that were caused by your injuries
+• Non-economic damages like emotional distress and physical pain, and suffering that were caused by your injuries

-• Exemplary damages or punitive damages, which are ordered to be paid solely to act as punishment for wrongdoing, may be applicable for situations in which the actions of the truck driver or trucking company were outrageous
+• Exemplary damages or punitive damages, which are ordered to be paid solely to act as punishment for wrongdoing, may be applicable in situations in which the actions of the truck driver or trucking company were outrageous